davyderoeck/PowerApps-EPPC24/README.md

 ![Open App](assets/open_msapp.gif)

-To open it in an Environemnt of your choice select `Create -> Dataverse -> Browse` and select the downloaded file.
+To open it in an Environment of your choice select `Create -> Dataverse -> Browse` and select the downloaded file.
 Make sure to save the app once it has loaded